Parity-time symmetry in a flat band system: Thresholdless breaking in a Lieb lattice

 Before we derive the perturbation theory for the doublet states, we briefly discuss the modes in the dispersive bands.
-They have very high $\cal PT$-transition thresholds when $N$ is small.
+They have high $\cal PT$-transition thresholds when $N$ is small.
 This observation can be understood in the following way: their eigenvalues are distributed in $|\omega|\in[\omega_0+G, \omega_0+\sqrt{G^2+4J^2}]$ (see Fig.~\ref{fig:schematic}) and are well separated from each other when $N$ is small; their thresholds are proportional to these spacings, in the simplest case of two-mode coupling \cite{PRX14}.
 As $N$ increases, their energy spacings reduce and so do their $\cal PT$-transition thresholds.
 For example, no dispersive band modes enter the $\cal PT$-broken phase in Fig.~\ref{fig:breaking}, but their lowest threshold reduces to $\tau\approx0.090$ and $0.072$ for $N=7$ and $8$, respectively (see Fig.~\ref{fig:breaking2}).
-Due to the symmetry of the dispersive bands about $\omega_0=0$ (see Fig.~\ref{fig:schematic}), when one pair of dispersive band modes enter the $\cal PT$-broken phase at some finite value of $\tau$, there is always another pair do the same at exactly the same $\tau$ but at the opposite energy; their $\kappa_\pm$ are nevertheless the same.
+Due to the symmetry of the dispersive bands about $\omega_0=0$ (see Fig.~\ref{fig:schematic}), when one pair of dispersive band modes enter the $\cal PT$-broken phase at some finite value of $\tau$, there is always another pair that do the same at exactly the same $\tau$ but on the opposite side of the flat band energy $\omega_0$; their $\kappa_\pm$ are nevertheless the same. \cc{Different from the EP$_3$ scenario depicted in Fig.~\ref{fig:EP3} in which two dispersive band modes are also involved, here the real parts of their energy eigenvalues are different from $\omega_0$ in the $\cal PT$-broken phase (not shown).}